DBCDK/hejmdal/docs/oauth2.md

 {
     "active": true, // false if token is not recognized or expired "clientId": "1234-qwerty",
-    "uniqueId": "0101701234",
-    "type": "authorized", // authorized/anonymous according to token "expires": "3600"
+    "uniqueId": "0101701234", // null if token is anonymous "type": "authorized", // authorized/anonymous according to token "expires": "3600"
 }
 ```
-Only the `{"active": false}` prop is returned if token is not recognized or expired.
+Only `{"active": false}` response is returned if token is not recognized or expired.

 ### Error messages